saadlalam/file-tools-extension/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.19.

+## Try it

+Run `ng build`, then go to chrome://extensions, choose Load unpacked, then select the project dist.
+The extension will be loaded in Chrome extensions list.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.